AlexisMasseron/copyrightly.io/design_pattern_decisions.md

 Overall, the contracts have been designed favouring modularity and reusability.
 Thus, the previous expiration functionality has been implemented as a Solidity Library.
 There is also the "evidencable" functionality, that makes a item capable of accumulating evidences supporting it, that has been implemented using a Solidity contract [Evidencable](contracts/Evidencable.sol).
-This facilitates making manifestations capable of accumulating evidences supporting them, but also reusing this same behaviour for claims.
+This facilitates making manifestations capable of accumulating evidences supporting them, but also reusing this same behaviour for complaints.
 Moreover, making this functionality available as a library reduces deployment costs.

 ### Architecture Overview